 Today I decided to put together a puzzle, one that contained the image of a beautiful cream Pomeranian (my favorite type of dog-I have two.)
 For some reason I have held on to this puzzle for many years and have never put forth the effort to put it together.
 Today was the day I finally made the attempt.
 I took this puzzle to work with me and cleared a spot on my office desk, thinking this would be something I could do during my break times.
 I slowly opened the box so as not to spill its contents on the floor, and then began the separation of edge pieces from the middle, also taking the time to pull out the orange pieces and set them aside.
 Orange would be my first color.

 I spent endless moments putting together the edge pieces, often finding the pieces in the wrong place, not fitting together correctly, or actually having extra pieces of edging when I was done and wondering to myself “How did that happen?”
 The desk was not big enough to hold the puzzle and I had to fold away pictures of my beloved family which I keep displayed proudly.
 Finally, I manage to get the edge put together and then I just stare at it.
-Moments pass by as the orange pieces sit over to my right eagerly awaiting to find their home within the rectangle.
+Moments pass by as the orange pieces just sit there over to my right side, eagerly awaiting to find their home within the rectangle.
 In this moment I decided to put the puzzle back into its box.
-It had already became too hard, and my faith to make all the pieces fit the way they were intended seemed minimal at best.
+It had already became too hard, and my faith to make all the pieces fit the way they were intended started to seem minimal at best.

 Many thoughts crossed my mind as I put this puzzle away, comparing it to my own life.
 Tragedy had struck our family a couple of weeks ago and I found myself in the midst of heartbreak as I stood in the middle of two people I loved, being asked to choose a side.
 I cried many tears, could not eat, and sleep was just never going to happen unless I could turn off that switch that we call overthinking.
 I thought about all the other puzzles in my life.
 How many times did I finish them?
 How many times did I just put them back in the box and call it done?
 Some were harder than others.
 Some I put in every possible effort, only to find in the end that the pieces would never form a complete image no matter how hard I tried.
 Some were the wrong pieces, some were damaged, and some were just missing.
 My life has been a metaphor of unfinished puzzles.